Achievable logoAchievable logo

 • New onset cardiac murmur

-Complications include valvular stenosis or insufficiency, valve or chordae tendinae rupture, perivalvular or myocardial abscess formation, pericarditis and heart failure.
+Complications include valvular stenosis or insufficiency, valve or chordae tendinae rupture, perivalvular or myocardial abscess formation, pericarditis, and heart failure.

-II) Libman-Sacks or atypical verrucous endocarditis: It is seen in non-infectious, inflammatory conditions such as SLE, TTP and collagen diseases.
+II) Libman-Sacks or atypical verrucous endocarditis: This is seen in non-infectious inflammatory conditions such as SLE, TTP, and collagen diseases.
 It most commonly affects the mitral and tricuspid valves.
-It shows multiple, small, “mulberry -like”, sterile vegetations on both surfaces of the valves, chordae tendineae and adjoining endocardium.
-Microscopically, the vegetations show an outer exudative zone of fibrin, nuclear debris and haematoxylin-stained bodies; a middle zone of proliferating capillaries and fibroblasts and an inner zone of neovascularization which showed distinct, thin-walled junctional vessels.
+It shows multiple, small, “mulberry-like”, sterile vegetations on both surfaces of the valves, chordae tendineae, and adjoining endocardium.

-III) Marantic or non-bacterial thrombotic endocarditis: It is a non-infectious endocarditis seen in hypercoagulable states like terminal cancers especially mucinous adenocarcinomas, pancreatic and colon cancers, sepsis etc. They commonly involve the mitral valve.
-Vegetations are small, friable, seen along the line of closure without any tissue destruction.
-Embolization can occur from vegetations in marantic endocarditis causing infarcts in the brain, spleen, lungs and kidneys.
-Secondary infections can occur causing infective endocarditis.
+III) Marantic or non-bacterial thrombotic endocarditis: This is a non-infectious endocarditis seen in hypercoagulable states such as terminal cancers (especially mucinous adenocarcinomas), pancreatic and colon cancers, sepsis, etc. It commonly involves the mitral valve.
+Vegetations are small and friable, occur along the line of closure, and do not cause tissue destruction.

-IV) Myocarditis: Myocarditis is inflammation of the heart muscle.
-It presents with chest pain, shortness of breath, fatigue, myalgia, arrhythmias, heart failure (in severe cases).
-Sudden cardiac death can occur.
-All four chambers of the heart are dilated.
-Microscopically, presence of edema, inflammatory infiltrate and necrosis is seen.
+Grossly, all four chambers of the heart are dilated.
+Microscopically, edema, inflammatory infiltrate, and necrosis are seen.
 CK-MB and troponins are elevated.
 ECG shows nonspecific ST-T changes or arrhythmias.
 Endomyocardial biopsy is the gold standard for diagnosis of myocarditis.
-Myocardial injury in myocarditis is caused due to various factors as follows:

 Causes of myocarditis